- Search The Registry

 Reverend Adam Clayton Powell, Sr., was born on this date in 1865.
 He was an African American clergyman and author.

-Powell was born in Franklin County, Virginia, of parents, Anthony and Sally Dunning Powell, who had been slaves.
+Adam Clayton Powell, Sr. was born in Franklin County, Virginia, of slave parents, Anthony and Sally Dunning Powell.
 He was one of the most famous African American churchmen of his time.
 Converted in 1885, he decided to study law and politics.
 He attended Virginia Union University from 1888 to 1892, and graduated from its theological and academic schools.
 He served several churches in various cities such as St. Paul, Philadelphia, and New Haven, where he was a special student at Yale Divinity School before being named pastor of the Abyssinian Baptist Church in New York City, in December of 1908.

 In 1920, Powell bought land in Harlem for the church at West 138th St. in 1923; a new church building had been constructed.
 Powell also built one of the first community recreation centers in Harlem.
 He established a social/religious education program, and by the mid-1930s, Abyssinian Baptist Church, declaring 14,000 members, had one of the largest Protestant congregations in America.
 During the Depression, he campaigned to feed the poor and for better jobs and city services.
 Powell, Sr., was actively involved in the struggle against racism, and he lectured on race relations at Colgate University, City College of New York and Union Theological Seminary.